daskol/typst-templates/icml/README.md

 ## Configuration

-This template exports the `icml2024` function with the following named arguments.
+This template exports the `icml2024` and `icml2025` styling rules with the following named arguments.

 - `title`: The paper's title as content.
 - `authors`: An array of author dictionaries.
 Each of the author dictionaries